Hogenesch Lab

 Human Genetics and Rare Disease

-Through Human Genetics at Cincinnati Children’s, the lab also studies circadian and sleep phenotypes in rare genetic disease.
+Through the Human Genetics Division at Cincinnati Children’s, the lab also studies circadian and sleep phenotypes in rare genetic disease.
 Published work from this program includes Smith-Kingsmore syndrome, linking clinical phenotyping to molecular and cellular analysis in a translational genetics setting.

 Current work in this area is also supported by the DLG4 SHINE Foundation.
 Because SHINE-related studies are ongoing, the site links the foundation here as a current funding and community partner without describing unpublished results.